Pope Francis Has Spoken: Take Climate Change Seriously, Or Earth Will Be Nothing But ‘Rubble’ And ‘Refuse’

 — The Hill (@thehill) July 6, 2018

 On Friday, Pope Francis urged governments to take their agreement seriously before it was too late.
-He further implored the International Monetary Fund, the World Bank and numerous other institutions to do their part to help combat global warming, especially when it comes to developing countries, according to Jezebel.
+He further implored the International Monetary Fund, the World Bank, and numerous other institutions to do their part to help combat global warming, especially when it comes to developing countries, according to Jezebel.

 “It grieves us to see the lands of indigenous peoples expropriated and their cultures trampled on by predatory schemes and by new forms of colonialism, fueled by the culture of waste and consumerism.
 We all know that much still needs to be done to implement that Agreement.
 All governments should strive to honor the commitments made in Paris, in order to avoid the worst consequences of the climate crisis.
 Reducing greenhouse gases requires honesty, courage and responsibility, above all on the part of those countries which are more powerful and pollute the most, and we cannot afford to waste time.”